SwingGuy1024/Blog/Bad Uses of Optional.md

         return StringUtils.startsWith(ticket, TICKET_PREFIX); // TICKET_PREFIX is a String constant.
     }

-But, in an apparent effort to make things as complicated as possible, this is what they wrote.
-This code would have been clumsy and verbose even without Optional, but its use only makes it worse.
+But somebody got the idea that this task was a bit bigger.
+While I try to discourage overuse of Optional, I encourage the use of `enum,` but the `enum` in the code below is pointless.
+Its two values were used nowhere else in the project; nor was its big public static method, `getTicketType().` This code would have been clumsy and verbose even without Optional, but its use only makes it worse.
 All of this code does nothing more than my two simple methods above.

     // This enum is an inner class of a larger class, which defines the two String Constants
     // used here.
 Their values aren't important.